Yes. Please use our on-line booking service to purchase advance tickets. You’ll be able to use our Fast Track entry.

 Yes.
 Groups of 10 or more can take advantage of our special group booking rates.
 Please call 01752 275214 for more information.

 We have several exciting areas throughout the Aquarium designed specifically for children.
 Let them create something to take home in our Discovery Zone; explore the Cavern of Colour in the Coral Seas or see sharks from the Mermaid’s Cave.
-Better still, all children under four go free.
+Better still, all children under three go free.
 If you have very small children, the Aquarium is fully accessible for pushchairs, with most exhibits served by ramps and lifts where there are stairs.
 Nursing mothers are welcome throughout the building; however, should you require privacy, please speak to one of our hosts who can arrange for this.

-There are over 4,000 marine fish in the Aquarium, of almost 400 different species, as well as many thousands of invertebrate animals and one Loggerhead Turtle.
+There are over 4,000 marine fish in the Aquarium, of almost 400 different species, as well as many thousands of invertebrate animals and one Green Turtle.
 A large proportion of the animals come from our local waters, showing the marvellous diversity; from soft Corals to tiny Gobies and fascinating Prawns, to 2.5 metre Conger Eels.
-The Aquarium also displays, when possible, other interesting creatures found in the seas around the South-Sest such as Seahorses and Octopuses.
+The Aquarium also displays, when possible, other interesting creatures found in the seas around the South-West such as Seahorses and Octopuses.
 There are also animals from the Mediterranean and the warmer seas of the world including our new Eagle Rays.
 A colourful array of fish inhabit our Great Barrier Reef tank.
 Our sharks come from Britain, the Caribbean and the Indian Ocean, ranging from the tiny Coral Shark and shy Epaulette Shark to the large Sand Tiger Sharks.